shonsirsha/pbiclassmate-app/README.md

 For macOS:

-1. To run the app on an iOS emulator:
+1. To run the app on iOS:

    ```
    npm run ios
    ```

-3. To run the app on an Android emulator:
+3. To run the app on Android:

    ```
    npm run android
    ```

-3. To run the app on iOS device, go to the `ios` folder, open the `PBIClassmate.xcworkspace`, and hit the "Play" button on Xcode.

-4. Please refer to the [official documentation](https://reactnative.dev/docs/running-on-device?platform=android) for other methods of running the app on the same platform (macOS) as well as on other platforms.
+3. Please refer to the [official documentation](https://reactnative.dev/docs/running-on-device?platform=android) for other methods to run the app on the same platform (macOS), as well as on other platforms.

 ### Important directory and files